Last Updated on April 30, 2025 by Colby Droscher

 12. Buffalo Bodega (Deadwood, South Dakota)

-The Buffalo Bodega was built out in Deadwood, South Dakota back in 1877.
-The saloon is infamous to its satisfied guests for its uncanny knack for retaining both its vintage charm, as well as its Wild West ambiance.
+The Buffalo Bodega was built out in Deadwood, South Dakota, back in 1877.
+The saloon is infamous to its satisfied guests for its uncanny knack for retaining both its vintage charm and its Wild West ambiance.

 13. The Million Dollar Cowboy Bar (Jackson, Wyoming)